mashtura-mazed-sebpo/docker-parallelNodes/README.md

 ## What if the number of sessions are less than the number of drivers?

 The extra drivers will wait in the queue.
-Once any session is over, it will start excecuting in LIFO .
+Once any session is over __(Default 300s)__, it will start excecuting in LIFO .

 ![session_test](https://user-images.githubusercontent.com/71812190/174094168-9bf2f0fe-f09c-465d-988a-b240385e2335.PNG)